MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- enabled by default with a 1-day retention period
 	- max retention period is 35 days
 	- Redshift always attempts to maintain 3 copies of your data (original and replica on compute node and a backup in S3)
-	- asynchronously replicate snapshots to S3 in another region for disaster recovery
+	- can configure Amazon Redshift to asynchronously replicate snapshots to S3 in another region for disaster recovery
+	- can take manual snapshots; will remain indefinitely and won't be automatically deleted
 - pricing
 	- based on compute node hours: billed for 1 unit per node per hour
 	- no charge for lead node